 Fresh Inset introduces flexible ethylene-inhibiting packaging solution

-Global food technology Fresh Inset has introduced a flexible ethylene-inhibiting packaging technology to help extend produce quality and shelf life.
+Global food technology Fresh Inset has introduced Vidre+, a new, flexible ethylene-inhibiting technology in packaging.

 Vidre+ Complex uses a patented timed release of 1-MCP (1-Methylcyclopropene), a plant regulator used to inhibit ethylene production in cut flowers, potted flowers, bedding, nursery and foliage plants, and in stored fruits and vegetables.